-INTRODUCTORY STATISTICS...prepares students to display data with graphs, describe distributions with numbers, perform correlation and regression analyses, and design experiments.
+INTRODUCTORY STATISTICS...prepares students to display data with graphs, describe distributions with numbers perform correlation and regression analyses, and design experiments.
 They use probability and distributions to make predictions, estimate parameters, and test hypotheses.
 They draw inferences about relationships including ANOVA.
-PREREQUISITE: 10834109 Pre-Algebra or equivalent.
-COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent
+COREQUISITE: Math placement assessment or equivalent AND Reading placement assessment or equivalent

-MACROECONOMICS...is an introductory course.
+MACROECONOMICS... is an introductory course.
 Basic social choices regarding economic systems, basic economic aggregates, fiscal policy, the banking system, monetary policy, and international trade are the principle topics discussed in the course.
 Balance is drawn between theory, analysis, and a critique of the institutions that characterize modern mixed-capitalist economies.
 Conflicting social goals, economic constraints, and environmental concerns provide the framework through which the macroeconomy is analyzed.
-COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent
+COREQUISITE: Reading placement assessment or equivalent

-PRINCIPLES OF SUSTAINABILITY...prepares students to develop sustainable literacy, analyze interconnections among physical and biological sciences and environmental systems, summarize effects of sustainability on health and well-being, analyze connections among social, economic, and environmental systems, employ energy conservation strategies to reduce use of fossil fuels, investigate alternative energy options, evaluate options to current waste disposal/recycling in the U.S., and analyze approaches used by your community.
-COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent
+PRINCIPLES OF SUSTAINABILITY ... prepares students to develop sustainable literacy, analyze interconnections among physical and biological sciences and environmental systems, summarize effects of sustainability on health and well-being, analyze connections among social, economic, and environmental systems, employ energy conservation strategies to reduce use of fossil fuels, investigate alternative energy options, evaluate options to current waste disposal/recycling in the U.S., and analyze approaches used by your community.
+COREQUISITE: Reading placement assessment or equivalent

 SPANISH 1...is for students beginning the study of Spanish.
 Emphasizes development of basic communicative skills through practice in listening, speaking, reading and writing.
-Stresses vocabulary and grammar to enhance students' ability to speak and write in Spanish.
+Stresses vocabulary and grammar to enhance students' ability to speak and write inSpanish.
 Study of customs and values provides an increased awareness of Spanish speaking cultures.
 On completion students are expected to participate in uncomplicated conversations on everyday topics.

 SPEECH...explores the fundamentals of effective oral presentation to small and large groups.
 Topic selection, audience analysis, methods of organization, research, structuring evidence and support, delivery techniques, and other essential elements of speaking successfully, including the listening process, form the basis of the course.
-COREQUISITE: 10838105 Intro Reading and Study Skills or Reading placement assessment equivalent
+COREQUISITE: Reading placement assessment or equivalent

-STRESS MANAGEMENT: FITNESS FOR LIFE...introduces strategies of stress management, including exercises, meditation, relaxation techniques, and mindfulness to develop resiliency, self-regulation, and coping skills.
+STRESS MANAGEMENT: FITNESS FOR LIFE...introduces strategies of stress management including exercises, meditation, relaxation techniques, and mindfulness to develop resiliency, self-regulation, and coping skills.
+Techniques are considered from multiple views of medicine, including Western, Ayurveda, Traditional Chinese Medicine, and Native American medicinal views.
+A special emphasis examines food and the overall relationship to stress and coping and considers the short and long term effects of food on overall health.